saturncloud/flatiron-curriculum/program/dsc-random-forest-pyspark-intro/README.md

 ```

 After version 3.0, `SparkSession` is the main entry point for Spark. `SparkSession.builder` creates a spark session.
 Any thing can go into the `appName()` to specify which jobs you are running currently.
-Once the spark session is instantiated, you can access the Spark UI at `localhost:4040` to view jobs.
+Once the spark session is instantiated, if you are running on your local machine, you can access the Spark UI at `localhost:4040` to view jobs.

 ```python